vvlevchenko/micronaut-graalvm-demo/README.md

     - select the built image in the Services view
     - click `Show Layers` button
     - click `Analyse image for more information`
-    - Select the layer with "COPY" of `application`/`application.debug` file and press "Download file" button
+    - Select the layer with "COPY" of `application` file and press "Download file" button
+    - Do the same for `application.debug` file
     - place the downloaded files into `target` folder

+5. Make `application` executable:
+   - select it in the project view->
-5. Check that `application`/`application.debug` is executable `chmod 755 target/application`
+      - run `chmod 755 target/application`

 6. Configure `GraalVM Native Image` run configuration:
    - Executable: `target/application`